maxvoigt/maxvoigt.github.io/_pages/about.md

   - /about.html
 ---

-I’m a PhD candidate in Financial Economics at the Frankfurt School, and a research assistant at the Chair of Economic Theory I at Heidelberg University.
+I’m a PhD candidate in Financial Economics at the Frankfurt School, and a visiting researcher at the Chair of Economic Theory I at Heidelberg University.
 Prior to my doctoral studies, I studied financial economics at the University of Oxford and gained industry experience.

-I will be participating in the 2023-2024 academic job market.

 <hr style="border-top-color:black">
 Job Market Paper — Investor Beliefs and Asset Prices Under Selective Memory